Medical Dictionary

 Can vaginitis cause other health problems?

-It is important to treat BV and trichomoniasis, because having either of them can increase your risk for getting HIV or another sexually transmitted disease.
+It is important to treat BV and trichomoniasis, because having either of them can increase your risk for getting HIV or another STI.
 If you are pregnant, BV or trichomoniasis can increase your risk for preterm labor and preterm birth.

 Can vaginitis be prevented?